CognaLearn/slate/source/includes/_accounts.md

 <aside class="info">
-When an Account is created by a Superuser and the Admin Teacher is created, the Admin Teacher receives an invitation email with a link for them to set their password and access their Account.
+When an Account is created by a Superuser, the Admin Teacher receives an invitation email with a link for them to set their password and access their Account.
 </aside>